Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I can eat soup year round.
 Love the fresh vegetables in this.

 Another soup that can be mixed and matched with different additions.
 Cut the stew beef into bite size pieces.
-Brown the meat thoroughly, crumbling the hamburger into bite size or smaller pieces.

 My friend sent this recipe to try during our abnormally cold weather.
 It was delicious and a recipe that I'll make often during winter's cold.